DVMProject/dvmhost/README.md

 There is no other real configuration for a `dvmbridge` instance other then setting the appropriate parameters within the configuration files.

+## dvmpatch Configuration

+This source repository contains configuration example files within the configs folder, please review `patch-config.example.yml` for the `dvmpatch` for details on various configurable options.

+There is no other real configuration for a `dvmpatch` instance other then setting the appropriate parameters within the configuration files.

 ## Command Line Parameters

 ### dvmhost Command Line Parameters